Amazon just launched 6 new gadgets and none was over $150

 In the year of the $1000 iPhone Amazon just announced a scattering of new gadgets and none cost more than $150.
 Essentially, Amazon said “screws the margins” and are selling everything as cheap as possible.
 This race to the bottom is Amazon’s standard operating procedure.
 The company did it with Kindles e-readers and again with Kindle Fire tablets.
 The company releases a proof of concept and lets the market respond.
 If the response is favorable, Amazon releases the Kraken on the market.

 Amazon announced today the quirky Echo Buttons that cost $20 a pair, the $35 Echo Connect landline thing and a $70 Fire TV capable of 4K.
-And then there’s the swanky $99 cloth-covered Echo, adorable $130 Echo Spot alarm clock and the $150 Echo Plus, which sports all the goods from the original Echo plus a smarthome hub and comes with a Philips Hue bulb.
+And then there’s the swanky $99 cloth-covered Echo, adorable $130 Echo Spot alarm clock and the $150 Echo Plus, which sports all the goods from the original Echo plus a smart home hub and comes with a Philips Hue bulb.

 There’s even a talking Big Mouth Billy Bass.
 No word on its price, though.